trustnexus/nexovate/README.md

 ## Version History (Most Recent TO Least Recent)

+- Update, Users Page III, Questions Page II, Designs Page I
+    - Improved Questions Page, introduced Re-ordering mechanism
+    - Improved Users Page, Introduced Searching Functionality
+    - Added new page `Designs Page`, getting images from network, added option to add new image by URL
+    - TODO: Add Projects Page, as discussed -- use datatable for it.
+    - TODO: Add Settings Page, wherein admin can change authentication related information. (preferably, allow preferences using Shared Preferences)
+    - TODO: Add Providers (view models) for each view.

 - Update, Users Page - II, Questions Page I
     - Implemented `Users` Container, as DataTable2 holder for a list of hardcoded user models in `Users` Page
     - Softly Implemented `Questions` Page, yet to make it prettier
     - Added 2 more pages for `Design` and `Projects` management for the admin, as PLACEHOLDERS (yet to make functional)
         - TODO: Add second container for users' list with hardcoded values using UserProvider(yet to add)

 - Update, Users Page - I
     - Implemented a design where top container is for searching & bottom container(yet to add) is intended for users' list